 Kate Hoffman was an Editorial Producer at World Nomads.
 She lives for all things travel and food.
 Follow her on twitter @Hoffkate.

-Our friend Barbara shares her 9 tips for navigating the exquisitely beautiful, friendly, and inexpensive country of Nepal.
+Our friend Barbara shares her tips for traveling in Nepal.

 Don't let sickness stop your trekking in Nepal.
 Check out our simple tips to help you stay healthy!